chilops/workbook/Interview & Concepts.md

 1. **ClusterRole**: Similar to Role but applies cluster-wide (not just in a specific namespace).

-1. **ClusterRoleBinding**: Binds a ClusterRole to a user or group cluster-wide.
+1. **ClusterRoleBinding**: Binds a ClusterRole to a user or group cluster wide.

 **Simple Example:**